 7. Herbal Extracts

-Homemade herbal extracts are another delicious creation that are useful in the kitchen and make great gifts.
+Homemade herbal extracts are another delicious creation that is useful in the kitchen and they make great gifts.
 Most of us have used vanilla and mint extract, but you can make extracts out of just about any herb.

 They all have various uses; some have amazing flavoring for recipes and some reportedly have valuable medicinal properties.
 Extracts are made by soaking herbs (or fruit peels, or vanilla beans…) in vodka for several weeks.
 Simple!
-For specific directions and to see how to make the wax seals shown on the extract bottles in the photo, visit Kirbie’s Cravings.
+For specific directions and to see how to make cool wax seals for glass bottles, check out the DIY extracts at Kirbie’s Cravings.